Diamonds in the Ruff

 Diamonds in the Ruff is located at the foot of the North Monroe Street hill on the West side at Cora and Monroe.

 From I-90, take the Lincoln St. exit, north through Downtown - keep left at the library, turn right and cross the Monroe St. Bridge heading north.
 Continue north 2 miles.
 Get in the left turn lane when you see Skipper's on your right.
 Turn left on Cora.
 You have arrived!

 Parking: Large vehicles should park on Cora.
 Compact cars may park in parking lot at the rear of the building.
 (It's a little tight getting in and out.)
 There is also parking in the gravel out front as well.
 The street in front of DITR (Courtland) is a NO PARKING zone.
 (The signs that say so are above the curve, so you don't see them when you turn from Cora.)

 If you have a question or concern, please email rather than call.
 We teach until 9PM and then eat dinner, so emails often get answered after you are probably in bed, when it is too late to call!

-Coming from the South: You will cross lights at Boone (REI on your left & the Arena to the right), Indiana (McDonald's), and Montgomery (Coffee shop on your left).
-We are 12 blocks passed Montgomery on the left side of the street as you head north, at Cora Avenue.
+Coming from the South: You will cross lights at Boone (REI on your left & the Arena to the right), Indiana (McDonald's).
+We are 12 blocks north of Montgomery on the left side of the street as you head north, at Cora Avenue.
 (2 blks past Zip's, get in the left turn lane at Skipper's).
 If you start up the winding hill going up to Garland, you have gone too far!

 Coming from the North: after you cross the light at Garland, you will go down the winding hill.
 At the bottom of the hill, look right.
 You will see our teal and white awning.
 Turn right at Cora and you have arrived.